Carrie Eldridge: You lied to me? She can't do that, can she?!

 - Another example is in "The Tablecloth", in which two women each claim that an embroidered tablecloth which has blown off a clothesline belongs to her.
 The man who found it announces that there is a wine stain on it.
 One woman tells an elaborate story explaining how the stain happened.
 The other woman says, "It must not be mine.
 Mine had no such stain."
 Of course, the tablecloth wasn't stained, proving the second woman was the owner.

 - Even the venerable Lt.
 Columbo isn't immune to it.
 Upon finding that his victim wore contact lenses, he mentions that the right one is missing, and probably fell where she died.
 The perp breaks into the garage where his car is being held, searches it madly, and finds the missing contact, only to be surprised by Lt.
 Columbo and the victim's husband.
 Caught, the perp admits to the murder.
 Later, the husband notes it's luck that one of his wife's contacts fell out this way.
-Columbo replies that the corpse still has both its contact lenses; he lied to the perp and has no idea where that lens in the car came from.
+Columbo, of course, plays dumb to the fact that he had planted the lense.

 - In both Homicide: Life on the Street and The Wire, a photocopier pre-loaded with sheets of paper marked "TRUE" and "FALSE" was passed off to a perp as a new, highly accurate, highly dangerous lie detector.
 Silly as it sounds, the story originates in David Simon's non-fiction book Homicide: A Year on the Killing Streets.